mtomme/mtomme.github.io/README.md

 ---

+## <span style="color: #ff4c4c;">Proposal and Policy</span>

+We are committed to building a user-centric experience through this AI-driven platform.
+Our development process is outlined in the project proposal below.
+Please take a moment to review it.

+<iframe src="./COSC4330_ProgrammingBros_ProjectProposal.pdf" width="100%" height="800px" style="border: none;"></iframe>

+---

 ## <span style="color: #ff4c4c;">Powered by CarAPI & AI</span>

 Stay tuned for updates as we continue to improve the AI experience.